Lost in the mall technique: Study methodology

 Coan designed the first lost in the mall experiment as an extra-credit assignment for a course in cognitive psychology.
 The professor—Loftus—invited her students to design and execute an experiment implanting false memories in subjects.
 Coan enlisted his mother, sister and brother as subjects.
 He assembled booklets containing four short narratives describing childhood events, and instructed them to try to remember as much as possible about each of the four events, and to write down those details over the course of six days.
 Unknown to the participants, one of the narratives was false; it described Coan's brother getting lost in a shopping mall at around the age of 5, then being rescued by an elderly person and reunited with his family.
 During the experiment, Coan's brother unwittingly invented several additional details of the false narrative.
 At the conclusion of the experiment during a tape-recorded debriefing when told that one of the narratives was false, Coan's brother could not identify which one was false and expressed disbelief when told.
-Coan later refined the study methodology for his senior thesis where he reports "all subjects were able to identify the false memory"(p.
-16).
-Coan, J.A., (1993, August 18), Creating False Memories, Senior Paper, Psychology Honors Program, University of Washington.
+Coan later refined the study methodology for his senior thesis where he reports "all subjects were able to identify the false memory".

 In a follow-up experiment, Elizabeth Loftus and Jacqueline Pickrell adapted the methods Coan had used on his brother in a formal study with 24 participants, about 25% of whom reported remembering the false event.
 The memory for the false event was usually reported to be less clear than the true events, and people generally used more words to describe the true events than the false events.
 At the end of the study when the participants were told that one of the 4 events was false, 5 out of the 24 participants failed to identify the lost in the mall event as the false event and instead picked one of the true events to be false.
 Loftus calls this study "existence proof" for the phenomenon of false memory creation and suggests that the false memory is formed as a result of the suggested event (being lost in a mall) being incorporated into already existing memories of going to the mall.
 With the passage of time it becomes harder for people to differentiate between what actually happened and what was imagined and they make memory errors.
 However, it remains to be seen how an older relative verifying the lost incident applies to what might happen in therapy.

 The lost in the mall experiment has been replicated using claims by older relatives and extended with different ages of subjects.
 About 25 percent of the participants not only "remembered" the implanted memory but also filled in the missing details.